Redbeard : Tell me about your charitable efforts for pets and people back in your former home of Seattle .

 RB: My point is, doesn’t that sound like we’re describing Bingo?

 RB: You just said the operative word.
-I’ve gotten written down here underlined ‘fun’ you really have fun playing music.
+I’ve gotten written down here underlined ‘fun’ , you STEVE MILLER really have fun playing music.

 SM: Well, at this point, I’ve always loved to play music, and from the time I was five years old to now it’s always been exciting to me to play.
 And to entertain people and to have a band and I was just yesterday afternoon I was thinking about oooh, it won’t be long now just another few weeks and we’ll be back out on the road and I’ll be all excited and I’ll be walking from the bus to the stage and to play my music.
 And for me, it’s been the blessing of my life.
 It’s something that I’ve wanted to do all my life.
 I’ve done it all my life and I’ve been able to entertain people and maintain a really good band and continue to be creative, and continue to enjoy what I do and to me that’s about as successful of a life as I can have.
 Is to be able to do all these things that I do.

-RB: To what do you attribute that ability after four decades of entertaining us?
+RB: To what do you attribute that ability after five decades of entertaining us?

 RB: That’s cool.
 Your history with producer Andy Johns ?
 (Editor’s note: Andy Johns passed away about two years after this interview was conducted)